itamecodesnew/Movi/README.md

-An Android App to show latest movie info back
+An Android App to show latest movie info back to movi